Staff the Shop

 Learn the basics by shadowing

-We let the staffers in training to shadow during open shop.
-This means you can sign up on the staffing calendar as a trainee and then when you arrive at the shop, let the other staffers know you are going to shadow them.
-During down-time the other staffers will explain different aspects of the shop and answer questions.
-When something comes up, you can observe learn and practice taking care of it.
+We let the staffers in training shadow during open shop.
+Contact us and let us know when you want to shadow.
+When you arrive at the shop, the scheduled staffer will advise you and assign you duties, like working at the greeting counter.
+During down-time, we will explain different aspects of the shop and answer questions.
+When something comes up, you can observe, learn and practice taking care of it.

 Take on full responsibility when you feel ready

 Being able to staff a full open shop does take a good understanding of many aspects at Free Ride.
 You can shadow as many times as you feel comfortable.
 When you feel like you have a good grasp of the shop, then you can sign up as a regular staffer.
 Don’t worry about knowing everything, we are all trying to figure stuff out.

 Our staff are volunteers, and that means there are no strict staffing requirements.
 If you are staffing and feel pressure to do some work that you are not comfortable with, don’t do it!
 Pitch in what you can but don’t overexert yourself.

 We do, however, have some guidelines to let volunteers know what shop procedures to follow.
 Please check out the staffing manual to learn more details of volunteering to staff the shop.